• Skip to primary navigation

 Serving

-This potato salad with no eggs is a great side dish to serve with burgers, coleslaw, corn on the cob, sandwiches, and more!
-We also love serving it with our homemade smoky tofu at summer barbeques!
+This potato salad with no eggs is a great side dish to serve with air fryer beyond burgers, coleslaw, corn on the cob, sandwiches, and more!

 Storage

 Store leftover potato salad in an airtight container in the fridge for up to 5 days.
-This recipe is not freezer friendly.
+This recipe is not freezer-friendly.

 More Fresh Side Dishes